 Implementing radical changes in a culturally diverse corporation is really challenging on many different levels.
 Our team experienced it first hand during G Suite adoption project at Home Credit Vietnam.

 “The biggest challenge of this project for me personally was overcoming a lot of communication barriers.
-I quickly learned that the Vietnamese and European mindset and culture differ quite a lot sometimes.
+I quickly learned that the Vietnamese and European mindset and culture differ quite a lot.
 After a few initial bumps on the road however, we managed to develop a great relationship with the Home Credit project team.”

 Jakub Jan Kučera - Project Manager, Revolgy